ruslanmv/ruslanmv.github.io/_posts/2023-09-04-How-to-Generate-a-Code-with-WatsonX-with-Django.md

 ![](../assets/images/posts/2023-09-04-How-to-Generate-a-Code-with-WatsonX-with-Django/20230906120751.png)

-and finally you can see your latest promts by clicking in Past Code.
+For this last test, I have used the `bigcode/starcoder`, with the parameter max new tokens 1000 and finally, you can see your latest prompts by clicking in Past Code.

 ![](../assets/images/posts/2023-09-04-How-to-Generate-a-Code-with-WatsonX-with-Django/20230906111124-169399592768814.png)